 Wandering on the beautiful Palawan island

 The Philippines are one of the largest archipelagos in the world, with over 6000 islands, and it’s challenging to capture their incredible beauty in only a single trip.
-We decided to focus our holiday on Palawan island, a top destination of the country and a real paradise for beach and sea lovers.
-The 3 most popular tourist area of Palawan are Puerto Princesa, Coron and the well known El Nido, where you’ll be amazed by giant limestone formations surrounded by turquoise and emerald water, perfect to be explored on a boat and snorkel gear.
+We decided to focus our holiday on Palawan island, a top destination in the country and a real paradise for beach and sea lovers.
+The 3 most popular tourist areas of Palawan are Puerto Princesa, Coron and the well known El Nido, where you’ll be amazed by giant limestone formations surrounded by turquoise and emerald water, perfect to be explored on a boat and snorkel gear.
 Not to be missed is also the province of San Vicente with Port Barton, a rural charming area with wild long pristine beaches lined by palm trees and bathed by a crystal clear sea.

 1° Day: Manila – Puerto Princesa (city tour);